 These easy Mini Gingerbread Doughnuts with Maple Syrup Icing are a favorite.
 They are so easy to prepare and super delicious.
 Perfect for the holidays!

 Baked mini Gingerbread Doughnuts are so much fun to make and a great alternative to sugar cookies if you are looking for something different to make this recipe it for you.
-I love to decorate these like Christmas cookies and get the kids involved.

 REGULAR MOLASSES VS. BLACKSTRAP MOLASSES!